Kombu For Dashi, 113g

 Description

 Dried kombu for dashi, also known as konbu or dashi kombu, is dehydrated edible kelp seaweed.
-Simply soak this kombu for dashi with bonito fish flakes to make a homemade dashi stock – the delicious base for Japanese soups, sauces and dressings.
+Simply soak this kombu for dashi with bonito fish flakes to make a homemade dashi stock – the delicious base for soups, sauces and dressings.

-The dark, olive-coloured kombu leaves are cultivated on ropes off the Japanese coast, harvested and then sun-dried.
+The dark, olive-coloured kombu leaves are cultivated on ropes off the coast, harvested and then sun-dried.
 This quality kombu still has a white, sea salt residue on the surface which shouldn’t be rinsed off, but gently wiped off with damp kitchen paper.
 Kombu can be found in health food stores.

-Our dried kombu is sourced from high-quality Laminaria japonica seaweed, sustainably harvested from the pristine waters off Hokkaido, Japan.
+Our dried kombu is sourced from high-quality Laminaria japonica seaweed, sustainably harvested from pristine waters.
+This kombu is carefully dried to retain its natural flavour and nutritional benefits.
+Each package contains 113g of dried kombu.

 Kombu is a type of edible kelp that belongs to the Laminariaceae family, and a staple in Japanese cooking.
 Kombu is used in many Japanese dishes, from soups and stews to salads and sauces.